-It is intended in this year's work (a) to fit students to teach physics efficiently in high schools, and (b) to give a sufficiently thorough grounding in the fundamental principles and methods of the subject to enable the student to continue the study of pure physics profitably or to enter upon the study of engineering.
+It is intended in this year's work (a) to fit students to teach physics in the high school and (b) to give a sufficiently thorough grounding in the fundamental principles of the subject to enable the student to continue the study of pure physics profitably or to enter upon the study of engineering.

-The laboratory work is entirely quantitative and consists of physical measurements of considerable precision.
-In some cases it may require more than the allotted four hour a week in the laboratory.
+The laboratory work is entirely quantitative and consists of measurements of considerable precision.
+In some cases it may require more than the allotted four hours a week in the laboratory.

-The equipment for this course is all new material and fairly complete.
-Among the more important pieces of apparatus are a good analytical balance, high grade barometer, apparatus for measurement of torsional and elastic constants and moments of inertia, magnetometers, ammeters and voltmeters, high grade galtelescopes, a polariscope, a high grade spectrometer, and gratings.
+The equipment for this course is all new material and fairly

+complete.
+Among the more important pieces of apparatus are a good analytical balance, a standard barometer, apparatus for measurement of torsional and elastic constants and moments of inertia, magnetometers, ammeters and voltmeters, galvanometers and telescopes, a polariscope, high grade spectrometers and gratings.
 There is also a good X-ray outfit, a storage battery of twenty cells, and both alternating and direct current supplied from the power house.